H1914M/demo-repo/README.md

-# Demo Repository

-This is the demo for Software Technologies May 2023 Course @ SoftUni
+This is my first fil in this repo